-HE07IN/HE10IN units are capable of operating without internal frosting at temperatures down to -10°F, with indoor humidity below 40%.
+HE05IN units are capable of operating without core frosting at temperatures down to -10°F, with indoor humidity below 40%.
 The units can operate under more severe conditions occasionally with little or no impact on their performance.
 At lower humidities, they can operate at still lower outside temperatures without freezing the enthalpic cores.

-Some condensation or even frost may form on the outside of the unit or drip off the cabinet during very cold conditions, especially if the unit runs continuously.
-Exterior condensation during extreme cold conditions can be reduced or prevented by periodically cycling the unit "OFF" for several minutes to allow the cabinet to warm up.
+Some frost may form on the outside of the unit during sub-zero (°F) conditions, especially if the unit runs continuously.
+Exterior frost can be reduced or prevented by periodically cycling the unit "OFF" for several minutes to allow the cabinet to warm up or reducing room humidity where the unit is installed.